-After freezing, the specimen vials are stored at -196 degrees Centrigrade in liquid nitrogen tanks for 6 months quarantine.
+After freezing, the vials are stored at -196 degrees Centigrade in liquid nitrogen tanks for 6 months quarantine.
 The donor is subsequently retested for infectious disease before the specimens are released for use.
 The liquid nitrogen tanks are specifically designed with alarm systems for safety and security of the specimens.

 More is Not Always Better

-We all often fall into the societal pressure to accept that more is better or bigger is better, but that isn't always the case.
+We all often fall into the societal pressure to accept that more or bigger is better, but that isn't always the case.
 Sometimes there is an optimal amount, as is the case of the number of sperm required to achieve pregnancy through insemination.

 At Fairfax Cryobank we have a specimen quality standard that all vials (ICI and IUI) will have a minimum of 10 million Total motile cells (TMC) per vial.
-We chose to put 10 million TMC per vial after careful consideration of data from laboratories at the Genetics & IVF Institute, our parent company founded in 1983, and an extensive literature review.
+We chose to put 10 million TMC per vial after careful consideration of data from laboratories at the Genetics & IVF Institute, our parent company founded in 1983, and extensive literature review.

 We have carefully calculated what we believe to the optimal concentration of cells in the specimen for the ultimate goal of bringing home a healthy happy bundle of joy.